LOGOS

 Joseph Campbell The Masks of God

-To reiterate: we began from the smallest of all things and arrived at a cypher for it all, a source for everything, the universe at large.
-From a ’0′ we arrived at a ’1′.
-From these two we discerned an ongoing relationship, ‘between’ the positive and the negative, adjudicated by a third, a neutral interface that brings the two back together again into a state of reunified consciousness.
-The binary structure or tree, is a triangle with an apex of no fixed description, neither ’0′ nor ’1′.
-The two binary states of ’0′ and ’1′ residing midway down the two descending sides.
+To reiterate: From a ‘0’ we infer the existence of a ‘1’.
+From these two we discerned a polarity of opposites ‘between’ positive and negative states of consciousness, and from there infer the need for balance, a neutral interface that brings the two back together again as a unified dynamic, one embracing both positive and negative aspects.
+The binary structure or tree, is a triangle with an apex of no fixed description, neither ‘0’ nor ‘1’.
+The two binary states of ‘0’ and ‘1’ residing midway down the two descending sides of the pyramid.
 Above this level resides the unknowable terrain of godhood, the unconsciously divine.
-Below, arranged in ever diminishing tiers, each half way between the last and the base, occur a doubling of the points, ’4′, ’8′, ’16′ and so on to infinity.
-The realm of everday consciousness of material reality.
-At the lowest level, ‘ground zero’, a place never reached, the points are so numerous as to have transcended the concept of a point, being now a line of infinite length and of infinitessimal thickness.
+Below, arranged in ever diminishing tiers, each placed half way down to the base, halving the distance but doubling the points, ‘4’, ‘8’, ’16’ and so on to infinity.
+At the lowest level, ‘ground zero’, a place never reached, the points are so numerous as to transcend the concept of a point, an infinity of points in any given length reaching out to a line of infinite length yet still of infinitesimal, non-existant thickness.

 Pages